ooici/siam-integration/README.txt

 	$ mvn exec:java -Dsiam-ci-test
 	... (several lines showing the sent and received message) ...

-  The siam-ci shell above should also show some log messages.
+  The siam-ci shell above should also show some corresponding log messages.